 - The SAO outcomes reflect that marketing continues to be effective in reaching our target group via our Health & Wellness Promotions. - The implementation of the "text message reminder" feature available through the EMR has been very well received by students.
-As a result, the amount of No Shows have decreased. - The majority of students became aware of our services via Walking by the Health Services Centers; Word of Mouth is in second place.
+As a result, the amount of No - The majority of students became aware of our services via Walking by the Health Services Centers; Word of Mouth is in second place.
 There is a growing use of online health education via Facebook and the website.
-The Facebook page reflects student interaction, especially in areas of mental health, tobacco education, provides general information on programs and services and is the process of being updated to WordPress. - Behavioral Health visits have increased dramatically over the last year due to outreach activities with Active Minds student group, direct referrals by Health Services providers/Academic Counselors and increased staffing in the Program (2 part time Counselors).
+The Facebook page reflects student interaction, especially in areas of mental health, tobacco education, reproductive health, nutrition, healthy lifestyle and more.
+The data demonstrates a growing demand for on-line services and use of social media.
+The HSC webpage provides general information on programs and services and is the process of being updated to WordPress. - Behavioral Health visits have increased dramatically over the last year due to outreach activities with Active Minds student group, direct referrals by Health Services providers/Academic Counselors and increased staffing in the Program (2 part time Counselors).